 Letter from Laura Van Dernoot

-You are also invited to watch Laura's TEDx talk in advance to help you prepare your questions.
+Attendees should watch Laura's TEDx talk in advance to help in preparing questions for the discussion.
 The video is available at the link below:

 Speaker